AstroKhet/AstroKhet/README.md

-my job is putting pixels on screens
+i put pixels on screens

 <!---
 AstroKhet/AstroKhet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.